 FirstClasse recently spent three days in the golden city of Yangon with artistes Aiman Hakim and Zahirah Macwilson.
-Watch our travel video and answer the questions at the end of the page to stand to win more than RM2,790 worth of products!
+Here are the highlights of all that we saw, heard, tasted and experienced.

 Aiman Hakim Ridza and Zahirah Macwilson are in the midst of planning for their nuptials following their blissful engagement in Perth last June.
 But with new projects on the horizon for both artistes and a café business to run for Aiman, a quick getaway is surely deserved before the highly-anticipated wedding comes around.